 Initially thought to be a rare disease (affecting less than 1 in 20,000 people), with advances in genetic medicine it is now recognised as affecting 1 in 200 people (over 100,000 Australians), with 1 in 5,000 suffering a severe or life-threatening form of the disease.
 Those with mild or no symptoms are unknowingly at risk of passing the disease on to their children.

-I was a part of a team walking the ‘VERY’ long 35kms from Palm Beach to North Head on a stunning Sunday in October.
+We have been part of a team walking the ‘VERY’ long 35kms from Palm Beach to North Head on a stunning Sydney day.
 The fantastic coastal scenery and cheers from supporters living with Mito made the distance all the more worthwhile to help raise much needed funds to fight this debilitating disease.

 If you belong to a community group and feel that we could support you in some way, please get in touch.